Skip to content

 sudo docker run -it --ipc=host --gpus all -v /path/on/host:/path/in/container $t

-Alter /path/on/host with the directory path on your local machine, and /path/in/container with the desired path inside the Docker container for accessibility.
+Replace /path/on/host with the directory path on your local machine, and /path/in/container with the desired path inside the Docker container.

-For advanced Docker usage, feel free to explore the Ultralytics Docker Guide.
+For advanced Docker usage, explore the Ultralytics Docker Guide.

 See the ultralytics pyproject.toml file for a list of dependencies.
 Note that all examples above install all required dependencies.